singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 Let's set up a GitHub repository and push our metalsmith site and generator to a repo of our own.

 #### 1. Create your Git Repo
-We start by creating a GitHub repository for our metalsmith page and generator.
+We start by creating a [GitHub](https://github.com/) repository for our metalsmith page and generator.

-Head over to [GitHub](https://github.com/) and create a new repository.
 We're naming ours metalsmith-demo and we'll skip adding files to the repository until after its creation, as this can sometimes create problems (The README, license and gitignore files).

 ![netlify0x_createnewrepo.png](/uploads/netlify0x_createnewrepo.png)